cloudposse/terraform-aws-tfstate-backend/README.md

 file system to store the state.
 You can then import the created S3 bucket and DynamoDB table by using `terraform import` and store them into the newly created remote Terraform state.

-Once the S3 bucket and DynamoDB table have been created, configure the Terraform state backend to provision other Terraform resources.
+Once the S3 bucket and DynamoDB table have been created, configure the Terraform state backend and provision other Terraform resources.

 Run `terraform init` to initialize the backend and then `terraform plan` and `terraform apply`